Mario Gotze hoping to restart Germany career

 Since then, he has struggled with the lack of form and fitness concerns including a debilitating metabolic disorder which kept him out for seven months this year.
 Despite this, Gotze managed to earn a German call-up after a year-long absence after putting in a string of impressive performances for Borussia Dortmund.

 Dortmund's form has been on a down slide since October, but Gotze has been one of the club's bright spots alongside teenage sensation Christian Pulisic.
 Speaking prior to the England game, Gotze admitted that he is up for the challenge in the number 10 position, where he is likely to feature - in the injury absence of Thomas Muller, he said: "I am really looking forward to it.
 It's a great experience to be there again, I'm feeling really, really good and I hope I can play.
 I have played in a few positions for the national team.
 My favourite position is in the centre."
+If you use a bonuskod ComeOn you can get good odds on DOrtmund winning their next match.

 Meanwhile, Manchester City's Ilkay Gundogan also makes his comeback after a long injury layoff, and team official Oliver Bierhoff was pleased to have both players in the country's ranks, he said: "They are both players with enormous qualities and we are really pleased they are back."